birdglove2/guildfi-assignment/README.md

 4. User service then publishes `UserUpdatedEvent`.
 5. Transaction service listens `UserUpdatedEvent` and create the user in it own database.

-## 2. Doing Transaction
+## Step 2: Doing Transaction

-Once user connect wallet to our platform, they are allowed to do transaction (in fact, the platform will not record the transaction in the database because I don't really know how to prevent them from doing transaciton somewhere else, since it's blockchain XD).
+Once user connect wallet to our platform, they are allowed to do transaction (in fact, the platform will not record the transaction in the database because I don't really know how to prevent them from doing transaciton outside the platform, since it's blockchain).

 ### 2.1 Transfer